galderz/fibula/README.md

 mvn package -Ddebug=true -DbuildArgs=-H:-DeleteLocalSymbols,-H:+SourceLevelDebug,-H:+TrackNodeSourcePosition,-H:+DebugCodeInfoUseSourceMappings
 ```

-Finally, you can run the benchmark passing in `-prof org.mendrugo.fibula.DwarfPerfAsmProfiler`
+Finally, you can run the benchmark passing in `-prof org.mendrugo.fibula.DwarfPerfProfiler`
 and when the benchmark finishes a `.perfbin` file will be generated in the working folder.
 Use `perf annotate -i < <file>.perfbin` to analyse hot assembly parts, e.g.